UsayBoris/bot/README.md

 - [ ] Profile perks (mining and other)
 - [ ] Maybe work on a minigame

+- [ ] Check requests
+- [ ] Make a suggestions command, that saves requests for bot functions

 &nbsp;

 **SHORT TEAM TODO**
 - [ ] Add teams
   - [ ] Find an API to generate a chart of the most users in each team

+**Fixes**
+- [ ] Empty bot command gives an error message "+"
+- [ ] Some music commands don't have embedded
+- [ ] Queue command giving an error when nothing is in queue